Four Corners (Australian TV program): Mahmood Fazal

+FriendlyJordies

+Kristo Langker, producer for independent journalist and YouTuber friendlyjordies reported to police that Fazal repeatedly informed him in January 2024 that he had been communicating with "very serious gang figures" who were threatening that "something bad is going to happen" if a video made by Shanks, "Coronation", was not deleted from YouTube.
+The video alleged links between the Alameddine crime network and the Coronation Property Group.
+In February 2024, Shanks subsequently removed the video from his channel, citing non-specific death threats as the reason.

-In October 2025, Four Corners journalist Mahmood Fazal was accused by a former business partner of relaying death threats from the Alameddine crime network to independent journalist and YouTuber Jordan Shanks, corresponding with similar statements made by Shanks' producer to the NSW police in 2024.
+In October 2025, Fazal was accused by a former business partner of relaying death threats from the Alameddine crime network to Shanks, which corresponded with the claims statements made by Shanks' producer in 2024.
 Fazal described the messages attributed to him as falsified and taken out of context.

-Shanks shortly after reinforced the claims and further accused Four Corners and its parent network ABC of defending Fazal by refusing to view evidence offered to them in relation to Fazal's actions.
+Shanks shortly after reinforced the claims and further accused Four Corners and by extension the ABC of defending Fazal by refusing to view evidence offered to them in relation to Fazal's actions.
 The ABC stated their management were thoroughly investigating the matter.
+Fazal was subsequently fired by the ABC in 2026.